asma-ad/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3. If the path be beautiful, let us not ask where it leads => Create a script that counts the number of directories in the PATH.
 ==> echo $PATH | tr ':' '\n' | wc -l

+4. Global variables => Create a script that lists environment variables.
+==> printenv